Refreshing the Mailbox Garden

 - Make the space larger.

-- Change the tube edging for a rock edge.
+- Change the tube edging for a natural rock edge.

 - Put brick edging on street side.

-- Add the butterfly bush off shoot from the butterfly garden.
+- Add a butterfly bush transplant from the butterfly garden.

-It’s not the prettiest of pictures but shown above is the “finished” mailbox garden.
+It’s not the prettiest of pictures but shown below is the refreshed mailbox garden.
 We did not mulch yet because I wanted to make sure the plants were exactly where I wanted them.
-When we started this project nothing had bloomed and I didn’t have an exact recording of what plants were where or even what all the plants were.
+When we started this project nothing had bloomed and I didn’t have an exact record of what plants were where or even what all the plants were.
 To that point, I thought I had some white daisies in this garden, but I guess not.

 Top Flowers and Plants for Around the Mailbox

-These plants are all perennials and flower beautifully.
+The following plants are all perennials and flower beautifully.
 You might notice quite a few of these plant names because they are in other places in our gardens.
-That’s because I “borrow” from my own gardens to fill in new gardens.
+That’s because I like to borrow from my own gardens to fill in new gardens.

 So let’s take a mini tour of what other plants and flowers we have in this mailbox garden space.
-I’m happy to say that most of the flowers that were in the original plan were recycled and transferred back over to the new larger layout.
+I’m happy to say that most of the flowers that were in the original garden plan were recycled and transferred back into this new larger layout.

 Since our house is all yellow I tend to shy away from this color when choosing flowers for the gardens.
-But, these black eyed susans were given to us by a woman who lived a street over from our house.
+But, these black-eyed Susan flowers (Rudbeckia hirta) were given to us by a woman who lived a street over from us.
 We were taking an evening stroll one day and noticed this woman was pulling out her gardens and had a bunch of plants in her front yard.
 We always noticed her gardens because they were so pretty and gave off a cute cottage vibe.

 She saw us looking and said she was clearing her gardens out and we were welcome to anything we wanted.
-So when we got home we got in the truck and headed over to her house.
-I think we ended up with daisies, black eyed susans and purple coneflowers, all of which are still in my gardens.
+So when we got home we got in the truck and headed over to her house!
+I think we ended up with daisies, black-eyed Susan flowers and purple coneflowers, all of which are still in my gardens.

-The first picture in this blog post are what these black eye susans look like now -they spread easy and fast!
+The first picture in this blog post are what these black-eye Susan flowers look like now.
+If you plant these keep in mind that they spread quickly!

-These purple allium (allium aflatunense) are bulbs and although I gingerly took them out of the ground and put them back (in the new larger space), I won’t know if they survived until next spring.
+These purple allium (Allium hollandicum) are bulbs and although I gingerly took them out of the ground and put them back into the new larger space, I won’t know if they survived until next spring.
 I’m keeping my fingers crossed.
 They are so pretty and had just started to finally spread.
 The bulbs are located between the big rock and mailbox.

-For some unknown reason, I lovingly call these flowers “whoville” flowers.
+I lovingly call these allium flowers “whoville” flowers.
 Something about them reminds me of the Whoville characters in How the Grinch Stole Christmas.
 I don’t question it, I just go with it.

 Shown above is my beautiful yellow asiatic lily (lilium asiatica) which was given to me and it has always sat right in front of the mailbox.
 It’s a vibrant color that really catches your eye and pairs perfectly with the black mailbox.

 Just before our old neighbors moved away they said we could have a sample of anything in their garden.
-Our own gardens were filling in nicely but I did take a sample of the pink flowering plant above and some pink creeping phlox (also known as moss phlox).
-If you know what the plant is pictured above, please comment below, I’d love to know.
+Our own gardens were filling in nicely but I did take a sample of their wild bleeding heart (dicentra eximia).
+This plant is very similar to the bleeding heart most of our already know, except it doesn’t get as big and has these fern-type leaves.

 2022 Mailbox Garden Plans